electron/packager/docs/api.md

 **Requires [`osxSign`](#osxsign) to be set.**

 If present, notarizes OS X target apps when the host platform is OS X and XCode is installed.
 The configuration values listed below can be customized.
-See [electron-notarize](https://github.com/electron-userland/electron-notarize#method-notarizeopts-promisevoid) for more detailed option descriptions and how to use `appleIdPassword` safely.
+See [`electron-notarize`](https://github.com/electron-userland/electron-notarize#method-notarizeopts-promisevoid) for more detailed option descriptions and how to use `appleIdPassword` safely.
-- `appleId` (*String*, **required**): Your apple ID username / email
+- `appleId` (*String*, **required**): Your Apple ID username / email
-- `appleIdPassword` (*String*, **required**): The password for your apple ID, can be a keychain reference
+- `appleIdPassword` (*String*, **required**): The password for your Apple ID, can be a keychain reference

 ##### `osxSign`